 What is Amish Macaroni Salad?

-When I mention this recipe, I’m often asked the difference between Amish macaroni salad and regular macaroni salad.
+The difference between Amish macaroni salad and regular macaroni salad is in the dressing.

 Both versions use cooked pasta, hard boiled eggs, and a creamy mayonnaise dressing.